keerthanyaa/AIT614-Project-Spring2025-NL-to-SQL-Prompt-Analyzer/nl2sql_prompt_analyzer/README.md

     * `fetch_run_history`: Retrieves logged runs from the `experiment_runs` collection, supporting filtering.
 This is integrated into the Streamlit app (Tab 3) to display recent history by default and allow filtered searches.
 * **Status:** Connection, logging, feedback saving, and history fetching are implemented and integrated with the Streamlit UI.
 Data is successfully being written to and read from MongoDB Atlas.

+### LLM Integration

+The below 2 API calls can be made for testing the NL2SQL Generated Query :

+* Openai GPT-4o-mini

+* Gemini 1.5 Flash

 ## ToDO